An Intuitionistic Formula Hierarchy Based on High-School Identities: An Intuitionistic Arithmetical Hierarchy

 We have not pursued formally showing an extension of Lemma~\ref{lem:equations}, mostly for technical reasons having to do with formalizing syntax with binders.\footnote{Apart from the fact that we do not use it for formal proofs, the Coq definition of the functions from Figure~\ref{fig:norm:quantifiers} is simple and can be used to compute the formula normal form.} Hence, we do not propose to establish formally a first-order analogue of Theorem~\ref{thm:embed} here.

-What we consider as a more important consequence of the extended exponential polynomial interpretation of the quantifiers is the fact that it leads to a simple normal form i.e. a simple intuitionistic ``arithmetical'' hierarchy that classifies intuitionistic (minimal) first-order formulas while preserving isomorphism.

-This interpretation suggests trying to obtain a normal form of first-order formulas by sometimes pushing the quantifiers \emph{in}, rather than always pushing them out, like in the approach for classical logic.
-Our approach now leads to a normal form theorem which implies that a hierarchy of formulas exists for intuitionistic logic, which not only preserves strong equivalence of formulas (and hence proof identity), but is almost as simple as the classical arithmethical hierarchy.
+What we consider as a more important consequence of the extended exponential polynomial interpretation of the quantifiers, is the fact that it leads to a normal form theorem for intuitionistic (minimal) first-order formulas, which can be thought of as an analogue of the prenex normal form for classical first-order logic, but which is obtained by sometimes pushing the quantifiers \emph{in} (following (\ref{iso:quant:1'}) and (\ref{iso:quant:2'})) and sometimes pushing the quantifiers \emph{out} (following (\ref{iso:quant:3'}) and (\ref{iso:quant:4'})), rather than always pushing them out as in the approach for classical logic.
+Moreover, turning a formula into our normal form preserves isomorphism between the original formula and its normal form, and hence also equivalence and proof identity.

-\begin{theorem} For every first-order formula $F$, there is an isomorphic formula $e\in \Sigma\cup\Pi$, where the classes $\Sigma$, $\Pi$, and $\mathcal{B}$ are defined simultaneously as follows,
+\begin{theorem} For every first-order formula $F$, there is an isomorphic formula $e\in \DNF\cup\CNF$, where the classes $\DNF$, $\CNF$, and $\Base$ are defined simultaneously as follows,